LajosPolya/aws-cdk-templates/deploy-lambda-triggered-by-sns/README.md

 The `topic-arn` represents the SNS topic's ARN.
 This value is exported by the CDK and therefore printed to the command line when the app is deployed.

-To find the output of the Lambda visit the AWS Console and go to CloudWatch -> Log groups -> `/aws/lambda/lambdaTriggeredBySns-<scope>` -> and click on the most recent Log Stream.
+To find the output of the Lambda visit the AWS Console and go to CloudWatch -> Log groups -> `<logGroupName>` -> and click on the most recent Log Stream.
 The message "Hello World!" will be printed in the logs.
+The `logGroupName` represents the Lambda's Log Group name which is exported by the CDK and therefore printed to the command line when the app is deployed.

 ## Destruction :boom: